 Managing Director of The Society of Innovators John Davies applauded CIVS’ selection, “because it has been, and is, and will continue to help innovative and entrepreneurial enterprises across Northwest Indiana re-imagine their possibilities through visualization and simulation technologies.
 This is an amazing tool that few of us could have imagined only a few short years ago.”

-CIVS has Contributed to $30+ Million in Savings
+CIVS Has Contributed to: $40+ Million in Savings to Industry …

-CIVS integrates such cutting edge technologies as simulation, visualization and 3-D virtual reality to create virtual worlds for solving challenging, real world problems, promoting economic development, improving productivity and energy usage, and limiting environmental impacts for industrial partners.
+CIVS integrates such cutting-edge technologies as simulation, visualization and 3D virtual reality to create virtual worlds for solving challenging, real-world problems, promoting economic development, improving productivity and energy usage, and helping industrial partners achieve environmental improvements.